 Immerse yourself in the rich Alaskan Native culture on a private van tour in Ketchikan.
 Visit totem parks, beaches, waterfalls, and learn about traditions.

-- Totem Bight State Historical Park - Nestled in a lush, temperate rainforest, Totem Bight State Historical Park is rich in Native history and art, offering stunning waterfront views and a diverse array of indigenous plants and animals.
+- Totem Bight State Historical Park - Nestled in a lush, temperate rainforest, Totem Bight State Historical Park is rich in Native history and art, offering stunning beaches with waterfront views and a variety of indigenous plants and animals.
 It is a favorite destination for both visitors and locals.
 Adjacent to the park is Potlatch Park, featuring Totem Poles, a Clan House, a Carving Center, Antique Cars, a Gun Museum, and shopping opportunities.
 Located 10 miles north, a $5.00 park entrance fee is not included.

 - In-vehicle air conditioning